 I’ve made this list into a nicely formatted printable list — so that you can print it out and hang it up somewhere you will see it whenever you’re creating content.
-Just click here to get it immediately sent to your inbox.
+Just click here to join our free resource library and grab it.

 - Why are you writing this particular piece?

 I’ve developed a couple of frameworks for thinking about this question, which I lay out in Content Intelligence Academy, but what it really boils down to is that you must know how any particular piece of content — blog post, email, even dare I say it, a social media post — fits into the grand scheme of your content marketing strategy.
 Otherwise, why bother?

 - Why does your particular audience need to read it?

 This comes back to remembering your audience’s pain points.
 It always seems a bit callous to talk about pain points, but in truth, people are seeking relief from their aches and pains (whether physical, mental, or metaphorical) and will be thrilled to see that you understand their pains and want to relieve them.

 - Why is it better than what’s already out there?

 This is a tough one, because better is so subjective.
 But it is a good practice to Google whatever topic you choose to write on and scope out the competition.
 This is not an exercise designed to make you feel “less than” or rile up your imposter syndrome, but to help you objectively think about how you can make your content more than what others have already done.
 Because, again, if you’re not going to give it your best effort, what exactly is the point?